 - If you look closely at the A ring, you’ll see the Encke division located near the outside edge of the A ring.
-Of course, needless to say, it’ll be a very challenging task to identify the Encke division.
-When looking for the Encke division, the air needs to be steady and calm.
+Of course, it’ll be a very challenging task to identify the Encke division.
+The air needs to be steady and calm when looking for the Encke division.
 Otherwise, the blurriness will make it quite impossible to identify the Encke.

 - Furthermore, with close observation, you’ll see that there are grayish minima in the brightness of the rings.
 With a larger high-power telescope, 12 such minima can be identified.

-- With a high-power telescope, you’ll also be able to observe the changes in the zones and belts of the Saturn.
-But for this, you’ll have to be a long term Saturn watcher to figure out the changes.
+- With a high-power telescope, you’ll also be able to observe the changes in the zones and belts of Saturn.
+But for this, you’ll have to be a long-term Saturn watcher to figure out the changes.
 Experience speaks here.

 - Sometimes spots may appear in the zones & belts.
-Every 30 years (which is 1 Saturnian year), there appears a major white spot among the belts and zones.
+Every 30 years (which is 1 Saturnian year), a major white spot appears among the belts and zones.
 Also, bright and dark spots appear randomly throughout the years.

 - Do you know Saturn changes color?
 Yes, you can observe the subtle color change with careful observation.
-To observe the color changes, you’ll need to record the relative brightness of different parts of the Saturn using green, red and blue filters.
-Yellow filters help to sharpen up the images whereas the green filter improves the contrast of the image.
+To observe the color changes, you’ll need to record the relative brightness of different parts of Saturn using green, red and blue filters.
+Yellow filters help sharpen the images, whereas green filters improve the image’s contrast.

 My Favorite Telescope To See Saturn